Brad Robson - Fine Artist & Muralist

 Brad Robson (b.
 1976) is an abstract painter and muralist based out of Sydney, Australia.
 He divides his time working out of his studio in Marrickville and participating in residencies and exhibitions in Europe and the United States.

-Robson is known for his vivid and brazen color palette, his abstract portraiture and the intensity of movement within each piece.
+Robson is known for his vivid and uplifting color palette, his abstract portraiture and the intensity of movement within each piece.
 As a self-taught artist, he is keen on expressionism, using his work as a portal to deep rooted perspectives.
 His most recent projects include a 14 metre-high portrait in a rural district of Barcelona, illustrations in the upcoming Australian feature film, The School, and a massive commissioned mural on the exterior wall of Vintage Los Feliz Theatre in Los Angeles.